zed-amb/TypeScript/README.md

 ## Typescript Architecture
 The below points are the most important features of the Typescript.
-They are:
+They are:-
 1. TypeScript Core Compiler

     core.ts        It checks the code structure and keywords.